|Jean LeLoup & Bob Ponterio

 Video Download Helper in Firefox

 You can find free software utilities that can download FLV or MP4 videos but some can also do much more.
 Perhaps the easiest way to download video is with Video Download Helper.
 This is a plug-in that works with the Firefox browser to make it very easy to quickly grab a video.
-This is my preferred method of grabbing online video.
 First you need to have the Firefox browser installed on your computer:

-Once you have Firefox installed on your computer, you can go to the Download Helper page to get the free Video Download Helper plug-in:
+Once you have Firefox installed on your computer, you can use Firefox to go to the Download Helper page to install the free Video Download Helper plug-in:

 In the example below, the music video can be downloaded in any of a number of different formats and resolutions.
 (This will depend on what is available form the web site.)
-Let the video keep playing in your browser while it is being downloaded.
+You pause ther video or let it keep playing in your browser while it is being downloaded.

-1. Stream from Youtube: Find your video on YouTube http://www.youtube.com/ or Google Video http://video.google.com/ or other online video sites.
-The video will have an address (URL), for example, this is link to a shared video of the Eiffel tower
+1. Stream from Youtube: Find your video on YouTube http://www.youtube.com/ or Google Video https://www.google.com/videohp or other online video sites.
+The video will have an address (URL), for example, this is link to a shared video of synchronized fireworks at the Eiffel tower

 and another of the running of the bulls in Pamplona